Cloud computing terms

 The Microsoft cloud platform is a growing collection of integrated services, including infrastructure as a service (IaaS) and platform as a service (PaaS) offerings.
 Learn more about Azure.

 Software that lies between an operating system and the applications running on it.
 It enables communication and data management for distributed applications, such as cloud-based applications, so the data in one database can be accessed through another database, for example.
 Examples of middleware are web servers, application servers and content management systems.
+Learn more about middleware.

 platform as a service (PaaS)